 5. There will not be any grace races for cars that do not meet the 2015 SMS class rules.

 1. It is ultimately the obligation of each participant to insure that his/her conduct and equipment comply with all applicable SCMA rules and regulations as they may be amended from time to time.

 The rules and/or regulations set forth herein are designed to provide for the orderly conduct of racing events and to establish minimum acceptable requirement for such events.
 These rules shall govern the conditions of all events, and by participating in these events, all participants are deemed to have complied with these rules.
 No expressed or implied warranty of safety shall result from publication of or compliance with these rules.
 They are intended as a guide for conduct of the sport and are in no way a guarantee against injury or death to participants, spectators or others.

 The race officials shall be empowered to permit minor deviations from any of the specifications herein or impose any further restrictions that do not alter the minimum acceptable requirements.
 No expressed or implied warranty of safety shall result from such alterations of specifications.
 Any interpretation or deviation of these rules is left to the discretion of the officials.
 Their decision is final.

 Rules and tech questions should be addressed with the tech officials.

 Procedure questions should be addressed with the pit steward.

-On track questions should be addressed with the infield official or flagman.
+On track questions should be addressed with the flagman.

-THESE RULES ARE EFFECTIVE JANUARY 1, 2013 & SUPERCEDES ALL PREVIOUS RULES.
+THESE RULES ARE EFFECTIVE JANUARY 1, 2015 AND SUPERSEDE ALL PREVIOUS RULES